microsoft/FluidFramework/docs/content/docs/recipes/react.md

 {{< callout note >}}

 You may need to install an additional dependency to make this demo compatible with Webpack 5.
 If you receive a compilation error related to a "buffer" package, please run `npm install -D buffer` and try again.
-This will be resolved in a future release of fluid framework.
+This will be resolved in a future release of Fluid Framework.

 {{< /callout >}}